DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Linux**

-Copy the .desktop shortcuts for your games into the ~/ROMs/steam directory.
-If your desktop environment does not allow you to copy them directly from the application menu then you may need to navigate to `~/.local/share/applications` using your file manager and copy the .desktop files from there.
+Copy the .desktop shortcuts for your games into the ~/ROMs/steam directory or use the built-in game importer to accomplish the same thing.
+If going for manual copying of the files and your desktop environment does not allow you to copy them directly from the application menu then you may need to navigate to `~/.local/share/applications` using your file manager and copy the .desktop files from there.
 Alternatively you can also create shortcuts from inside Steam by right clicking on a game, selecting _Manage_ and then _Add desktop shortcut_.
 These file can then be moved from your desktop to your ~/ROMs/steam directory.
 This is an example of what you could end up with:

 ```
 ~/ROMs/steam/Axiom Verge.desktop